einari/dotnet-build-commands/README.md

 arguments passed along to the build or the debugger, but don't want to have to configure these for all your projects.

-Ths extension is somewhat opinionated and have been optimized for the following workflows:
+This extension is somewhat opinionated and have been optimized for the following workflows:

 * Be able to run the build task and select a project to build
 * Be able to launch a debugging session and select which project to launch